pythonarcade/arcade/doc/index.rst

 -------------------------

 Arcade is free to use, and that :ref:`includes commercial projects <faq_commercial>`.
-We make sure licensing stays out of the way so you can of focus on really matters: creating.
+We make sure licensing stays out of the way so you can of focus on creating.

 * :ref:`permissive_mit` for library code
 * :ref:`resources` hand-picked for quality and zero-strings licensing